-It is quite possible that some Rafarians enchant those red bricks even as they are being baked and crushed, before they are spread on the limestone – gravel surface to prepare the Red Earth of Roland Garros .
-It is suspected that Rafael Nadal is a Martian, which might explain his affinity for and invincibility on Red Clay.
-But what is certain is that his grit, grip, innate strength and style of play are tailor-made for incomparable success on slower clay courts of Paris ,Rome , Barcelona , Madrid and Monte Carlo.
+It is quite possible that some Rafarians enchant those red bricks even as they are being baked and crushed, much before they are spread on the limestone – gravel surface to prepare the Red Earth of Roland Garros .
+It is suspected that Rafael Nadal is a Martian, which might explain his affinity for, and invincibility, on Red Clay.
+But what is certain is that his grit, grip, innate strength and style of play are tailor-made for incomparable success on the clay courts of Paris ,Rome , Barcelona , Madrid and Monte Carlo.

 Rafa has won 12 French Opens (since 2005 ) along with 11 titles each at Monte Carlo and Barcelona, 9 at Rome and 5 at Madrid .
-Clay season is now referred to as the Rafa Season .
+Clay season is unofficially referred to as the Rafa Season for a long time now.
 During May and early June , the Nadal phenomena reaches its crescendo , even as the most common sight in the last decade and a half during this season is of the Spaniard biting into one trophy or another.
 That the 2020 French Open is being played in cold and damp September might not affect the end result at all.

 An intrepid Conqueror once cast his longing eyes upon Roland Garros.
-The Emperor of All Else desperately craved for a piece of real estate of Red Earth .
+The Emperor of All Else desperately craved for a piece of real estate on Red Earth .
 The King of Clay zealously guarded his Parisian principality by hammering Roger Federer in one semifinal and then three consecutive finals between 2005-08 .
-In 2009, the fortress did fall because Rafa’s knee creaked, Soderling squeaked and Roger sneaked in to claim his only French Open title .
-Rafa restored order in the following year and kept pretenders at bay for the next five seasons .
-Djokovic finally slew a tired, ‘not hundred percent’ Rafa in the quarter-final of 2015 , and in the next year, the champ withdrew after second round owing to a wrist injury .
-But Monsieur Roland Garros’ spirit opened the gates of the fortress for Mr. Rafael Nadal in 2017, who has extended his reign through 2018 and 2019, and looks set to extend it in 2020-21.
+In 2009, the fortress did fall, but only because Rafa’s knee had creaked, Soderling squeaked and Roger sneaked in to claim his only French Open title .
+Rafa restored the order in the following year and kept pretenders at bay for the next five seasons .
+Djokovic finally slew a tired, ‘not hundred percent’ Rafa in the quarter-final of 2015 , and the next year, the champ withdrew after second round owing to wrist injury .
+But Monsieur Roland Garros’ spirit opened the gates of the fortress for Mr. Rafael Nadal in 2017, who extended his reign through 2018 and 2019, and now looks set to extend it in 2020-21.

 Novak is one of the two men who have defeated Nadal on Roland Garros.
-But he has lost to him six times.
-Rafa overcame Novak’s pretensions in the quarter-final in 2006 and in semi-finals in 2007 and 2008.
+But he has also lost to him six times.
+Rafa overcame Novak’s pretensions in the quarter-final in 2006, and then in the semi-finals in 2007 and 2008.
 They played each other every year between 2012-15 – Rafa defeated Nole in 2012 and 2014 finals ,and in 2013, in a legendary semi-final.
-Novak finally overcame Nadal in 2015, but had to wait for another year to claim his first and only French Open title.
+Novak finally overcame Nadal in 2015, but had to wait till the next year to claim his first and only French Open title till date.
 With that win, he had achieved the Djoker Slam.

 Novak can at best hope for a clay court classic like the Madrid 2009 semi-final which lasted for 4hrs and 2minutes ,or the encore of French Open final of 2012,or the semi-final of 2013 ,all of which Nadal ended up winning despite being tested to the extremes.

-Rafa anyways has some ticks of his own to mark.
-He always has, since he usually competes against himself .If he wins ,he would become the first player in history to win any Grand Slam 13 times, leaving behind Margaret Court’s haul of 11 Australian Opens and his own record of 12 French Opens.
-With this win, Rafa might win his 20th Major,equalling Roger and taking a lead of three over Novak.
+Rafa has some of his own tickmarks to take care of.
+He always has, since he usually competes against himself .If he wins ,he would become the first player in history to win any Grand Slam 13 times, leaving behind his own record of 12 French Opens.
+With this win, Rafa might win his 20th Major, equaling Roger and taking a lead of three over Novak.
 This is too good a chance for Rafa to throw away, and have we ever seen him do that ?

 Both players have eased through the draw so far.
 Nadal has looked ominous in his first two matches, pulverizing lesser known opponents.
-He might face Sascha Zverev in the quarter-final, then would be challenged the Thiem in the semis.
-Thiem , the next-gen challenger, who has already lost two finals, a semi and a quarter-final to Rafa at Roland Garros, must be expected to put in some kind of a token resistance to Rafael Nadal , and best of luck to him.
-But make no mistake, the trophy is going to Mallorca, and there is precious little that the Austrian or the Serb can do about it.
+He might face Sascha Zverev in the quarter-final, then would be challenged by Thiem in the semis.
+Thiem , the next-gen challenger, who has already lost two finals, a semi and a quarter-final to Rafa at Roland Garros, must be expected to put in some kind of a token resistance, and best of luck to him.
+But make no mistake, the trophy is going to Mallorca, and there is precious little that the Austrian or the Serb can do about that.

 #nothumanlypossible #rolandgarros #rafaelnadal #rolandnadal #rafaelgarros #frenchopen2020 #DominicThiem #NovakDjokovic